philrz/super/book/src/super-sql/operators/from.md

 The format argument is not valid with a database source.

+>[!NOTE]
-> _Metadata from database pools also may be sourced using `from`.
+> Metadata from database pools also may be sourced using `from`.
-> This will be documented in a future release of SuperDB._
+> This will be documented in a future release of SuperDB.

 #### URL